untoxa/gb-photo/README.md

 This project requires the reflashable Game Boy Camera cart.
 PCB's and building instructions may be found [in this first project](https://github.com/HDR/Gameboy-Camera-Flashcart/) or [in this second project](https://github.com/2BitWizard/GB_Mini_Camera).
 The two projects are not covered by the same license so read carefully the disclaimers before choosing one.
 Both require advanced skill in soldering and are not recommended for beginners.
 Additionnaly, a generic flashable cartridge is necessary to remote control the camera via serial cable.

 The save format used here is retro-compatible with any version of the Game Boy Camera rom.
 This means that you can switch between roms while keeping the same save without loosing your precious images and data.
-It can even fix bad saves.
+Technically all camera parameters are stored in various empty area of the camera working ram.
+They do not interfere with a regular camera rom as all checksums are systematically verified.

 # Photo! with its serial remote controller
 ![Showcase](doc/Showcase.jpg)

 # User Manual in brief

 The repo contains two sets of roms.
 One set is compiled for DMG Game boy and Game Boy Pocket and basically features slow transfer rate and a unique "color" palette.
 The set compiled for Game Boy Color is able to feature Double Speed Mode, very high baudrate transfer mode and features several palettes.
 The two sets come with a remote control rom allowing to use another Game Boy as controller via the serial cable.
 You can flash the remote control rom on any flashable cart, it will be compatible.

 ## Main interface

 ![Main menu](https://github.com/Raphael-Boichot/gb-photo/blob/master/doc/Main_menu.png)

 The main interface brings you to the 5 main menus by pressing START after boot.
+You can skip it and going directly to **Camera Mode** by pressing A.

 - The **Camera mode** is where you take photos.
 It features 3 mode of image capturing.
 - The **Camera roll in ram** is your main image viewer/printer/eraser, dealing with images stored into ram.
 It features the same options as the Gallery of the Game Boy Camera.
 It is limited to 30 images.